Kansas City Public Schools

 Kansas City 33 School District, operating as Kansas City Public Schools or KCPS (formerly Kansas City, Missouri School District, or KCMSD), is a school district headquartered at 2901 Troost Avenue in Kansas City, Missouri, United States.

 The district, which lost accreditation in 2011, regained provisional accreditation from the state in 2014.
 In November 2016, the district announced it had gotten a high enough score on state accountability measures for the State Board of Education to consider full accreditation.
 However, the state's education commissioner told KCPS she wanted to see sustained progress.
 The earliest the district is likely to regain full accreditation is 2018.

+In January 2022, Kansas City Public Schools regained full accreditation from Missouri State School Board of Education ending a decade long quest.

-In 2016, the district moved from their long time offices at 1211 McGee in Downtown Kansas City, Missouri to a Midtown location to be closer to district families.
+In 2016, the district moved from their longtime offices at 1211 McGee in Downtown Kansas City, Missouri, to a Midtown location to be closer to district families.

 Boundaries

 The school district serves most of the residents of Kansas City, Missouri.
 The school district's borders are not contiguous with the boundaries of Kansas City; notably, it does not serve any of the city north of the Missouri River.
 Many areas that have been annexed by Kansas City over the years are served by 11 districts based in the suburbs.

 It is bordered on the west by the Kansas/Missouri border line and on the east by the Independence and Raytown school districts.
 It is bordered on the north by the Missouri River.
 It is bordered on the south by the Hickman Mills school district and, at approximately 85th Street, by the Center school district.